Supervisor's Name: Colin Crist

-Project title: Molecular mechanisms regulating skeletal muscle stem cell activity
+Project title: Post-transcriptional mechanisms regulating skeletal muscle stem cell activity

 Project description (50-100 words suggested): Tissue specific stem cells ensure the regeneration of adult tissues following injury.
 These stem cells must also self-renew, such that they are present throughout the lifetime of the individual.
 Our laboratory uses genetic tools in the mouse to study the mechanism by which skeletal muscle stem cells self-renew.

-We have learned that self-renewal of skeletal muscle stem cells requires the phosphorylation of eIF2alpha proteins.
-In this HGEN396 project, the student will be responsible for the analysis of skeletal muscle stem cell activity when this mechanism is manipulated.
+We have learned that self-renewal of skeletal muscle stem cells requires the microRNA pathway in cooperation with the phosphorylation of FMRP and eIF2alpha proteins.
+In this HGEN396 project, the student will be responsible for the analysis of skeletal muscle stem cell activity when one of these mechanisms is manipulated.
 While obtaining a good introduction to the field of stem cell biology, the student may learn techniques in cell isolation and culture, immunolabeling/fluorescence microscopy and molecular biology.

 Prerequisite: 1 term completed at McGill + CGPA of 3.0 or higher; or permission of instructor.